Up to 50% off sofas & mattresses — limited‑time deals.

 How We Tested

-We set the Pearce Square Arm up in a lived-in living room layout and ran the same routine across Assembly, Cooling, Comfort, Durability, Layout Practicality, Cleaning, and Value.
-I logged long sessions working on a laptop, binge-watching, and short sofa naps, while Marcus, Mia, and Jamal stress-tested edge use, lounging positions, and long-leg comfort.
-We also tracked cushion behavior over repeated use, then compared notes with Dr. Adrian Walker’s ergonomics lens.
+We set the Pearce Square Arm up in a lived-in living room and ran our usual sofa routine across Assembly, Cooling, Comfort, Durability, Layout Practicality, Cleaning, and Value.
+I logged long laptop sessions, TV time, and short naps, while Marcus, Mia, and Jamal tested edge use, posture changes, and long-leg comfort.
+We also tracked how the cushions settled over repeated use and compared notes through Dr. Adrian Walker’s ergonomics lens.

 What we liked